 RAF and German air force intercept Russian aircraft in ‘routine’ Nato mission

-The Ministry of Defence stressed the ‘routine’ nature of the response, but it comes amid tensions between the West and Russia.
+Ministry of Defence stresses the ‘routine’ nature of the response, but it comes amid tensions between the West and Russia

-The RAF and German air force carried out their first joint Nato air policing scramble as pilots carried out a routine interception of a Russian aircraft flying close to Estonian airspace.
+A Russian aircraft was intercepted by RAF and German fighter jets near Estonian airspace in the first joint exercise between the two Nato allies.

-The response on Tuesday saw the pair of British and German Typhoon jets react to a Russian air-to-air refuelling aircraft, after it failed to communicate with Estonian air traffic control.
+Two British and German Typhoon jets were scrambled on Tuesday when a Russian air-to-air refuelling aircraft failed to communicate with Estonian air traffic control.

-British pilots are currently conducting joint air policing missions in the country alongside the German air force for the first time.

 It comes as the UK prepares take over from Germany to lead the Nato mission in Estonia, which borders Russia.